 It’s any mom-to-be’s number one concern: doing what she can to make sure her baby is healthy.
-That’s why Sarah Michelle Gellar decided to get a Tdap vaccine to protect her now 8-month-old son, Rocky, from pertussis, or whooping cough: a highly contagious infection that can be deadly for babies.
+That’s why Sarah Michelle Gellar decided to get a Tdap vaccine to protect her son, Rocky, from pertussis, or whooping cough: a highly contagious infection that can be deadly for babies.

 A new study from Denmark found that mothers who reported having the flu during pregnancy were at least twice as likely to have a child with autism compared with those who did not report having the flu, NBC News reports.
 In addition, "Those who had a fever lasting a week or longer — perhaps caused by the flu or maybe by something else — were three times as likely to have an autistic child," according to the NBC News report.